eyesicedover/WordCounter/README.md

 #### _By Stephanie Faber_

 ## Description
-_This is a project designed to take a user input word and block of text and then determine the number of times that word appears in the text._
+_This is a project designed to take a user input word and block of text and then determine the number of times that word appears in the text.
+The home page consists of a form asking for the word to search for, as well as the block of text to search through.
+Once submitted, the user is taken to another page displaying their inputs and returning to them the number of times the word appeared.
+Finally, there is a link to route the user back to the homepage._

 ## Specifications